Search

 What is the Condominium Act of the Philippines

 The Condominium Act of the Philippines, also known as Republic Act No. 4726, establishes a comprehensive legal framework for developing, owning, and managing condominiums.
-It defines condominiums as collections of individually owned units and common areas.
-This Philippine law outlines procedures for creating, registering, and overseeing condominium projects while delineating the rights and responsibilities of both unit owners and management bodies.
+It defines condominiums as buildings or complexes with individually owned units and shared common areas.
+This Philippine law outlines procedures for creating, registering, and overseeing condominium projects while delineating unit owners’ and management bodies’ rights and responsibilities.
 It also emphasizes adherence to building rules and regulations in the Philippines alongside maintenance obligations concerning common areas.

 A summary of the Condominium Act of the Philippines for foreigners

-1. Foreign ownership limit: While foreigners can buy and own condo units in the Philippines, foreign ownership within a particular condominium building must not surpass 40%.
+1. Foreign ownership limit: While foreigners can buy and own condo units in the Philippines, foreign ownership in a condominium building cannot exceed 40% of the total units.
 As long as this threshold has not been reached, foreigners may freely purchase freehold condominium units.

 2. Rights and responsibilities: Foreign owners enjoy similar rights as Filipino owners regarding their condo units’ utilization, modification, and saleability, as well as participation in condominium management affairs.

-3. Ownership transfer: The law mandates that any transfer or sale involving a condo unit in the Philippines must comply with foreign ownership restrictions established by law.
-Moreover, such transfers may need approval from the corresponding condominium corporation while adhering to the provisions laid out in the master deed.
+3. Ownership transfer: The law mandates that any transfer or sale of a condo unit must comply with foreign ownership limits and may require approval from the condominium corporation and adherence to the master deed.

-4. Management and maintenance: Foreign owners are subject to the rules and decisions made by the condominium corporation, which assumes responsibility for managing and maintaining common areas while safeguarding the overall welfare of the building.
+4. Management and maintenance: Foreign owners must comply with the rules and decisions of the condominium corporation, which manages and maintains common areas.

-5. Rental or lease: Condominium unit owners, including foreigners, have the option to rent or lease their units, provided they adhere to both the condominium’s regulations and Philippine laws.
+5. Rental or lease: Condominium unit owners, including foreigners, can rent or lease their units, provided they adhere to both the condominium’s regulations and Philippine laws.
 This presents an opportunity to generate income by investing in a condominium in the Philippines.

 6. Compliance with rules: Foreign owners must comply with all building regulations, fulfill any necessary association dues payment obligations, and adhere to all legal requirements stipulated by the R.A.
 4726 Condominium Act of the Philippines.